 The unread message count is stored in the registry at HKEY_CURRENT_USER\Software\Microsoft\Windows\Current\Version\UnreadMail and each account ever checked from this computer in the count is listed as subkeys under this key.
 Their unread count is only included in the total shown on the logon screen if they were checked within the last 3 days.

 You can disable this feature by editing a value called MessageExpiryDays, setting it to 0.
 If you use any other number, it will display the number of unread messages for that many days.
 The default is 3.

-If you don't want to edit the registry, you can download a registry file to change this setting.
-After downloading it, remove .txt from the file name and double click to run it.
+If you don't want to edit the registry, you can download a registry file then double click to run it.
+If your web browser adds .txt to the filename, remove .txt from the file name and then double click to run it.